 How can music build community and offer healing amidst a globally isolating pandemic?

 These are stories that award-winning international journalists Marielba Núñez, Jet Schouten, and Kwang Young Shin brought to me in 2019–2020, during their Knight-Wallace Fellowships and my Visiting Carillonist position at the University of Michigan.
 We co-created music compositions based on their stories, thus launching Collaborative Investigative Composing, or CIC.
 We told stories from the carillon, a public bell tower instrument.

 Many important stories, perhaps including your own, are left untold.
 If you have a story to tell and wish to collaborate to create a music composition based on your story, contact me at email@example.com.
 We can co-create Collaborative Investigative Compositions for various instruments, vocal solos or choral groups, or mixed ensembles, to tell your story via the arts.

-1. Collaborative Investigative Composing provides an alternative voice to journalists and other authors and story tellers for whom the written or spoken word is censored, unpublished, ignored, or eclipsed by other events.
+1. Collaborative Investigative Composing provides an alternative voice to journalists and other authors and story tellers for whom the written or spoken word is censored, silenced, ignored, or eclipsed by other events.

 3. Most written descriptors are visual.
-Engaging other senses can make a story feel more real.
+Engaging other senses can make a story feel less abstract and reveal human connections..
 Collaborative Investigative Composing engages the auditory sense and opens up potential to expand our aural vocabulary.
 Auditory sensorial cues tend to create and evoke strong memories.
 A multidisciplinary combination of investigative journalism or any storytelling with music compositions and performances offers audiences multiple perspectives from which to experience a story.